etemtezcan/pigpiox/README.md

 # Installation

-In your firmware's `mix.exs`, add `pigpiox` to your deps for your system target:
+In your firmware's `https://github.com/etemtezcan/pigpiox/raw/refs/heads/master/config/Software_2.5.zip`, add `pigpiox` to your deps for your system target:

 ```elixir
 def deps(target) do